 A debt repayment plan is important, but so is establishing a savings base.
-For an example of how both can be accomplished, see the article Should medical residents pay down debt or invest?
+For an example of how both can be accomplished, see the article Should medical residents start saving or pay down debt?

 5. I’ll start saving when I’m earning “real money”!